 The anglerfish has evolved two distinctive reproductive strategies.
 The first and more traditional method of reproduction involves external fertilization.
 Although the pair forms a close physical union together, the female will release her eggs into the water, while the male will release his sperm to fertilize them.
 The male is then free to reproduce again with another female.

 The second method is one of the most unique reproductive adaptations in the entire animal kingdom.
 This involved a fully symbiotic relationship between the mating pair.
 When the male finds a suitable mate, he will bite into her flesh and begin the process of fusing with her body down to the blood-vessel level.
 In exchange for sperm, he will receive nutrients directly from the female’s body.
-Males of these species might have highly undeveloped anatomy; they often have trouble finding food on their own, before attaching it to a mate, whom they depend on for sustenance.
+Males of these species might have highly undeveloped anatomy; they often have trouble finding food on their own before attaching to a mate, whom they depend on for sustenance.
 There are several theories for how this unique strategy evolved.
 One leading theory is that it evolved in response to low population density when the chances of finding another mate are low.

-Regardless of the reproductive method, the rest of the development proceeds in a similar manner.
+Regardless of the reproductive method, the rest of the development proceeds similarly.
 A single female anglerfish can release millions of eggs, usually covered in a gelatinous substance.
 Gestation can take anywhere between a few days and a few weeks at a time until the eggs are ready to hatch.
 Unfortunately, there are still a lot of facts we don’t know about early anglerfish development.
 Presumably, given the number of eggs produced, early attrition among juveniles is quite high.
 The few fish that do survive into adulthood have a solid lifespan.
 Some of the females can live up to 25 years in the wild.

 A single female anglerfish can release millions of eggs, usually covered in a gelatinous substance.